Matthew

 Background

 Described as “hands on, easy to work with”, and someone who “quickly gets to the heart of a case and adds value”.
-He is a “high calibre advocate” who “has a keen understanding of the commercial reality” of his cases.
+He is a “high calibre advocate” who is “an oracle of all things technical”.

 - Hon Society of the Middle Temple – Member